Benned-H/SLAM-ROS/README.md

+## Demos

+Planner - Run `roslaunch planner planner_demo.launch` to see the planner operate on a continuous stream of queries from (0,0) to points on a 3m-radius circle.

 ## Known TO-DO:

 * Revisit GUI RViz files and ensure they're what we want to be using.
 * Various TO-DO comments throughout code.
-* Check mapper launch files as well.
+* Check simulator and mapper launch files as well.